mlrun/mlrun/docs/serving/batch-serving.md

 ## Run prediction

-you can either use a trained model that is already registered in MLRun or just pass the model URI
+You can either use a trained model that is already registered in MLRun or just pass the model URI:

 ```python